shreyajoshi70/Machine_Learning_Email_Clustering/README.md

 # Machine_Learning_Email_Clustering

-This is an e-mail clustering project that uses different machine learning algorithms to categorize emails.
+This is an e-mail categorization project that uses different machine learning algorithms to categorize emails.
 The dataset used is the "Enron" dataset.

+1. parser.py : This file contains code to dump "enron" data into a csv file to use it for training.
+It also contains some data cleaning code.
+2. classify_v<version no>.py : The highest version number for the file in the project is the latest file.
+This file classifies the emails